edisplay/RCB_TA_notes/week-12-mysql-three-days/homework_instructions.md

 * download here
 		* https://drive.google.com/file/d/0Bz0Wzew04n0ub2NDSmxsZ201dkk/view

+Initialize your package.json file

 Install npm packages

 ```
 npm install prompt --save
 npm install mysql --save
 ```

-Start mySQL server
-`net start mysql`
+If you haven't already start your MySQL server

-Make sure you are Admin when start the mySQl server And make sure you have the correct instance name my instance name is `mysql`
+Make sure you are admin when start the MySQL server

+If you're on Windows, make sure you are on the correct instance name (typically it's `mysql`)

-*Importing the database
+* Importing the database
-launch: MySQL 5.7 Command Line Client enter your password

 ```
 CREATE DATABASE zoo_db;
 ```